Order of Christ Cross: Usage

 Today, the Cross of Christ is present in many flags and emblems of Portugal and Brazil.
 Examples are the flags of the city of São Paulo and the Portuguese Autonomous Region of Madeira, the coat of arms of several Portuguese and Brazilian cities and municipalities, the badges of the Portuguese and Brazil national football teams and the roundels of the Portuguese Air Force aircraft.

+Vasco da Gama, a brazillian football club founded by portuguese imigrants, also uses the cross as one of it's symbols on kits and promotions as a reference to the club's namesake caravels.